CNA Classes In Delaware

-Approved CNA training programs last around 6-12 weeks and the fee lies between $1,500 to $2,500.
-They are required to have a minimum of 150 hours of training, equally divided between classroom coursework and clinical practice.
+Approved CNA training programs last around 6-12 weeks and the fee is between $1,500 to $2,500.
+Students are required to have a minimum of 150 hours of training, equally divided between classroom coursework and clinical practice.
 Delaware CNA classes will cover topics that are essential in the healthcare field.
 The training provides students the necessary skills and knowledge in healthcare field and covers topics such as emergency procedures and patient safety, basic medical procedures, anatomy and physiology, medical terminology, human bodily functions, basic nutrition, infection control, patient’s rights, professional conduct, disease control, hand washing, infection prevention, immunization, disease transmission, feeding and personal safety.

 Moreover, prospective CNAs are also trained in lifting, delegating, wound dressing, charting, and ways of dealing with clients and significant others.
 The clinical practice is provided in an actual clinical environment and covers all the clinical concepts of nursing along with their practice, as it helps the prospective CNAs to get used to the actual professional work environment and to learn various additional skills such as handling and operating medical equipment, communication, and interpersonal skills, taking vital signs, proper record keeping, etc.

 Delaware CNA Certification

-Within 24 months from the conclusion of their training, applicants must pass a certification exam, which comprises of two sections: A written test with multiple-choice questions written in English, which is administered at testing centers of Prometric, and a clinical exam conducted under the supervision of an examiner and involves performing five nursing aide skills that are selected randomly from a list of 25 essential skills.
-Fee is $40 for written test and $68 for clinical test and if a examinee is not able to pass certification exam in maximum three attempts, have to retake an approved training program.
+Within 24 months from the conclusion of the training, applicants must undergo a certification exam, which comprises of two sections: a written test with multiple-choice questions written in English and administered at testing centers of Prometric, and a clinical exam conducted under the supervision of an examiner and involves performing five nursing aide skills that are selected randomly from a list of 25 essential skills.
+The fee is $40 for the written test and $68 for the clinical test.
+If an examinee is not able to pass the certification exam in maximum three attempts, he or she have to retake an approved training program.